 Mobile phones used, seen or heard in school will be taken from students and a 60-minute C3 detention will be issued on the same day.
-Parents/carers will be notified by text message that their child is expected to serve the detention that evening after school and will be asked to collect them in person from the school.
-If a student refuses to give their mobile phone to a member of staff, they will receive a 60-minute C3 detention and be internally isolated for a day in room 35 for refusing to comply with instructions.
+Parents/carers will be notified by ClassCharts that their child is expected to serve the detention that evening after school and will be asked to collect them in person from the school.
+If a student refuses to give their mobile phone to a member of staff, they will receive a 60-minute C3 detention and a one-day fixed term suspension for refusing to comply with instructions.
+Students returning to school from a suspension will be required to hand their mobile phone into main reception for the next five days.
+Failure or refusal to do so will result in a further suspension being issued.
+Students using their mobile phones to record and post images/videos of staff and other students, without their consent, may receive a fixed term suspension of up to 10 days.